 We keep tight track on airlines' pre-holidays sales and other special offers occurences all the time to let you save maximum amount of funds while traveling to your family or just going out on vacation.

-The cheapest roundtrip flight from Milan to Toronto departs on 01/09/2026, is operated by British Airways and costs $641
+The cheapest roundtrip flight from Milan to Toronto departs on 06/27/2026, is operated by Helvetic Airways and costs $597

 The distance between Milan and Toronto is 6636km (4114 miles).
-The time difference between Milan and Toronto is 6h
+There are 2 direct flights from Milan to Toronto.
+The time difference between Milan and Toronto is 6h.
+Flights from Milan begin at 12:20 PM.
+The latest flight from Milan departs at 12:20 PM

 Milan — Toronto